ZHCSOFT/Linux-Initialize-and-Setting/General_Linux/PortAudio_with_Util_headers.md

 PaUtil_AdvanceRingBufferWriteIndex
 ```

-But when we install portaudio by package manager or compile from source code, including these headers encounters `ld undefined reference PaUtil_***` issue on building process
+But when we install portaudio by package manager or compile from source code, including these headers encounters `ld undefined reference PaUtil_***` issue on `make` process

 We can fix this problem using some trick described below